How to Add Custom Fonts to Dubsado Forms

 Replace the highlighted placeholders with your font name and the file URLs you hosted.
 Repeat for each font you want to use.

-NOTE: Don’t worry if you don’t have all filetypes (woff, woff2, ttf, etc.) - use what you’ve got.
+Note: Don’t worry if you don’t have all filetypes (woff, woff2, ttf, etc.) - use what you’ve got.

 Add Google Fonts to your Dubsado form